rnatara8/Coursera_Capstone/README.md

 The stakeholders who belongs to the category listed in results section could consider finding an opportunity to open new shops in Brooklyn area of New York.

 # Conclusion
-All my findings and observation are shared in my blogspot here. [a link](https://applieddatascience-byrk.blogspot.com/)
+All my findings and observation are shared in my blogspot [here.](https://applieddatascience-byrk.blogspot.com/)